mr-abhi-shek/astro-website/src/content/home/values.md

 ---
 vision:
-  title: "Our Vision : Merit Base Society "
+  title: "Our Vision : Merit Based Society "
   description: "We envision a society where everyone has equal opportunities to succeed, regardless of their background, and where merit, dedication, and hard work are valued above wealth, social status, and connections."

 goal1: